auraphp/Aura.Router/docs/index.md

             'id' => '\d+',
         ))

-    Note that `setTokens()` is also available, but this will replace any previous subpatterns entirely, instead of merging with the existing subpatterns.
+    Note that `addTokens()` is also available, but this will replace any previous subpatterns entirely, instead of merging with the existing subpatterns.

-- `addHeaders()` -- Adds regular expressions that server values must match.

-        addHeaders(array(
-            'REQUEST_METHOD' => 'PUT|PATCH',
-        ))

-    Note that `setHeaders()` is also available, but this will replace any previous expressions entirely, instead of merging with the existing expressions.

 - `addAccept()` -- Adds a list of content types that the route responds to.
 Note that this is *not* content negotiation per se, only a "sanity check" to make sure the route can eventually provide the content types specified by the request.